 What Can You Do to Prevent Bed Bugs in Your Home?

 First, educate yourself.
 Know what they look like at each stage of development so you can identify them if you see one.
 A recently hatched bed bug is pale white or tan in color, has 6 legs, and may have a red abdomen if they have recently had a meal (blood).
 These are the most common bed bugs you will see so being able to recognize them is important.
 The adult bed bug is a reddish-brown color and has an oval-shaped body similar in size to an apple seed.
 They might be flat, or have more of a bulging oval shape if they have eaten recently.
 You will also need to be able to identify the eggs of bed bugs as well.
 They are white in color and are about 1 mm long.
 Bed bugs hide their eggs in crevices, gaps, cracks, and stitching of various items (such as mattress stitching).

 What to do if You Find Bed Bugs

-If you find bed bugs, it is strongly recommended that you call a professional.
+If you find bed bugs, it is strongly recommended that you call a professional like us here at Tri-County Pest Control.
 It is very difficult to completely eliminate bed bugs on your own.
 If you miss one egg or one hiding spot, they will return.
-Having experienced professionals handle the problem not only minimizes the chance of recurrence but also takes the workload off your shoulders.
+Having experienced professionals handle the problem not only minimizes the chance of re-infestation but also takes the worry off your shoulders.